arjunsavel/cortecs/paper/paper.md

 5. Decompression: Evaluate the opacity with `cortecs`'s `eval` methods.

 The accuracy of these fits may or may not be suitable for a given application.
-It is important to test that the error incurred using `cortecs` does not impact the results of your application.
+It is important to test that the error incurred using `cortecs` does not impact the results of your application---for instance, by using the `cortecs.fit.metrics.calc_metrics` function to calculate the error incurred by the compression and by calculating spectra with and without using `cortecs`-compressed opacities.
 We provide an example of such a benchmarking exercise below.

 # Benchmark: High-resolution retrieval of WASP-77Ab